gadgetron/GadgetronOnlineClass/README.md

 > <img src="https://img.shields.io/badge/-_Warning-orange.svg?style=flat-square"/>
 > Note that this course is based on the following teaching material:

-To achieve good interaction between lecturers and participants - and especially tutors and participants in the work in progress sessions - we (lecturers and participants) have preparation for the online course.
+To achieve good interaction between lecturers and participants - and especially tutors and participants in the work in progress sessions -  we highly recommand to read the preparation list.

-Preparation list is available [here](https://github.com/gadgetron/GadgetronOnlineClass/tree/master/Preparation).
+Preparation list for speakers is available [here](Preparation).

-Information to follow the in conference is available [here](https://github.com/gadgetron/GadgetronOnlineClass/tree/master/Interactive-Session).
+Preparation list for participants [here](Preparation).

 ## Website Structure